Diagnosing EDS and HSD

 • bilateral hip dysplasia (aEDS)

-• extremely stretchy or wrinkly skin (dEDS)
+• extremely stretchy/saggy or wrinkly skin even when young (dEDS)

 • distinct hypertrophic or atrophic scarring, or keloid scars (several types)